Federated Learning over Noisy Channels: Convergence Analysis and Design Examples: Convergence Analysis of FL over Noisy Channels

-Theorem~\ref{thm:MTfull} guarantees that even under {simultaneous} uplink and downlink noisy communications, the same $\mathcal{O}(1/T)$ convergence rate of \textsc{FedAvg} with {perfect} communications can be achieved {if we control the effective noise power of both uplink and downlink to scale at rate $\mathcal{O}(1/t^2)$ and choose the learning rate at $\mathcal{O}(1/t)$ over $t$}.
-We note that the choice of $\eta_t$ to scale as $\mathcal{O}(1/t)$ is well-known in distributed and federated learning \cite{stich2018local,wang2018cooperative,jiang2018nips,zhou2018converg,haddadpour2019local,yu2019linear,li2019convergence}, which essentially controls the ``noise'' that is inherent to the {stochastic} process in SGD to gradually shrink as the FL process converges.
-The fundamental idea that leads to Theorem~\ref{thm:MTfull} is to \emph{control the ``effective channel noise'' to not dominate the ``effective SGD noise''}, i.e., to always have the effective channel noise floor to be below that of the SGD noise.
-This is reflected by the effective noise power requirement in Eqns.~\eqref{eqn:thmMTfull_ul} and \eqref{eqn:thmMTfull_dl}.
+\begin{remark} \normalfont Theorem~\ref{thm:MTfull} guarantees that even under {\em simultaneous} uplink and downlink noisy communications, the same $\mathcal{O}(1/T)$ convergence rate of \textsc{FedAvg} with {perfect} communications can be achieved {if we control the effective noise power of both uplink and downlink to scale at rate $\mathcal{O}(1/t^2)$ and choose the learning rate at $\mathcal{O}(1/t)$ over $t$}.
+We note that the choice of $\eta_t$ to scale as $\mathcal{O}(1/t)$ is well-known in distributed and federated learning \cite{stich2018local,wang2018cooperative,jiang2018nips,li2019convergence}, which essentially controls the ``SGD noise'' that is inherent to the {stochastic} process in SGD to gradually shrink as the FL process converges. \zixiangTCCN{We also note that for other learning rate choices in SGD, the fundamental insight of Theorem~\ref{thm:MTfull}, i.e., \emph{controlling the ``effective channel noise'' to not dominate the ``SGD noise''}, is still valid.
+We will investigate the convergence requirement that clients adopt different learning rates in future research. } \end{remark}

-We further note that although the requirement of Theorem~\ref{thm:MTfull} is presented in terms of the effective noise power, what ultimately matters is the signal-to-noise ratio defined in Section~\ref{sec:model_noise}.
-There exist signal processing and communication techniques that can satisfy the requirement by either increasing the signal power (e.g., transmit power control) or reducing the post-processing noise power (e.g., diversity combining).
-We discuss design examples that realize the requirement of Theorem~\ref{thm:MTfull} in Section~\ref{sec:design}.
+\begin{remark} \normalfont Lastly, we note that the scaling law in Theorem~\ref{thm:MTfull} should be viewed as an \emph{average} SNR requirement that changes over learning rounds.
+The time scale of changing the average SNR is on the order of learning rounds, which is much slower\footnote{This is particularly true when there are a large number of clients participating in the FL process, as the length of learning rounds is often dominated by the ``straggler'' \cite{reisizadeh2020straggler}.} than the time scale of the time-varying wireless channel.
+Furthermore, the SNR scaling law can be used in conjunction with other ``faster'' resource allocation mechanisms, such as inner-loop power control, to handle wireless dynamics under the average SNR budget decided from Theorem~\ref{thm:MTfull}.
+This will become clear in Section~\ref{sec:tpc}. \end{remark}